 Windsurfing and kitesurfing in western New York can be damn cold in the spring and autumn.
 But I'm NOT staying home.
 I have poor circulation in my hands and feet, but I have still found ways to stay on the water.
 Here are a few things I've done that may help you.

-1. Keep your core warm - As a general rule, I do not ride if the air and/or water temperature are below 35 degrees fahrenheit.
+1. Keep your core warm - As a general rule, I do not ride if the air and/or water temperature are below 40 degrees fahrenheit.
 But from there it starts with keeping your core warm.
 Both wetsuits and drysuits work, but I personally prefer a drysuit when it gets really cold.
 The current drysuit that I'm wearing is a breatheable fabric.
 It has built-in feet, and the main zipper is diagonal across the front.
 This is the zipper that I recommend.
 You can open and close it easily by yourself.
 The horizontal zipper across the front is still difficult to open or close on your own, and the horizontal zipper across the back requires either another person to help you or a hook on a line attached to the roof rack of your car.
-I have latex seals on the wrists and ankles of my current drysuit.
+I have latex seals on the wrists and neck of my current drysuit.
 My previous suit had a neoprene neck seal which I did NOT like.
 It was too thick and bulky.
 I cut the latex neck seal on my current suit fairly loose.
 I don't like it tight on my neck, and it still seals just fine without being super tight.
 Make sure you only cut off small amounts at a time when you trim the seals, and stretch it each time you cut.
 One of the best features of my suit is the relief zipper.
 With the relief zipper you don't have to take off the suit when you have to pee.
 When it's cold I wear 3 layers of mid-weight polypropylene under my drysuit.

 3. Keep your feet warm - This is much easier than hands.
 My drysuit has waterproof feet built right into the suit, so on cold days I just wear one pair of mid-weight wool socks inside the suit.
 Then I wear 7mm neoprene booties over that.
 It is difficult to make some brands of footstraps big enough to get your foot in with these booties on, so make sure you check how much the footstraps can expand before you buy them.

 4. Keep your head warm - This is easy.
 Just get a neoprene hood.
 You can still wear your headphones to listen to music.
 Just put in the ear buds first, then put the hood right over them.
-You might need to buy a second helmet to designate for cold weather your regular helmet doesn't fit over the hood.
+You might need to buy a second helmet to designate for cold weather if your regular helmet doesn't fit over the hood.

 5. Plan Ahead - Before I leave my house I get everything arranged in my van ahead of time.
 I have my rigging gloves in one spot, hood in another spot, dry clothes/boots for afterward in another spot, iPod in another spot, thermos in another spot, etc. Everything is organized and ready.
 This makes it so much easier and therefore more fun.
 I hate fumbling around trying to find a hood or a glove when it's really cold.
 Much of this cold weather gear is black, and it can be difficult to find stuff in your bag if it's not well organized.
 Different colored small stuff sacks are a great way to organize your larger bag.
 In the summer it doesn't matter that much, but in the cold it makes a difference in the fun factor.